 If you have disposed of an RRB during the year, the inflation compensation that has accumulated between the last interest payment date and the date of disposal, as well as any accrued income relating to interest coupons, will have to be included in income (and deducted in the event of deflation) for the taxation year in which the disposal occurs.

-Your Investment Advisor can provide you with the index ratio at the date of disposal.
+Your Wealth Advisor can provide you with the index ratio at the date of disposal.

 Whenever an amount is added to income as interest income on the increase of the capital, an equal amount must be added to the RRB's adjusted cost base (ACB).
 The same goes for amounts deducted as interest on the decrease in value of the capital, which must be deducted from an RRB's ACB.

 The principal of RRBs is indexed every day based on the Consumer Price Index, which makes them "indexed debt obligations" for purposes of the Income Tax Act.
 As such, they are covered by special rules determining their accrued return on the indexation of the principal.
 Only the payment of the coupon is included in the T5 and Relevé 3, which does not reflect the capital indexation.

 If you hold a real return bond in a non-registered account, you will be taxed on any semi-annual interest that is paid out to you and included in the T5 and Relevé 3.

 In addition, for each 6-month period ending at an interest payment date, you are required to determine the accumulated inflation compensation for the past six months.
 You must include in your income, the inflation compensation accumulated during each interest payment period ending in the taxation year.
 The amount to be included in income will be deemed to be interest received.

 Similarly, during a period of deflation, the inflation compensation will be negative, and any loss of principal may be deducted from income of the year during which it occurred.
 The amount of the loss will be deemed to be interest paid on money borrowed to earn income from business or property and will be deductible as such on your income tax return.